sisl/action_suggestions/README.md

 A visual depiction of the scneario can be output by setting the `visualize` keyword to `true`.
 Recommend using `visualize` for single runs only!
 In each scenario, a visualization of the belief is shown along with images before the suggestion is used to update the belief and after the suggestion is used to update the belief.
 The actions depicted on the bottom on in reference to the selected action with the displayed belief.

 ## Multiple Simulations
-We can run multiple simuations by using the `num_sim` keyword argument
+We can run multiple simuations by using the `num_sims` keyword argument
 ```julia
 julia> run_sim(:tag; num_sims=10)
 ```